lmterryn/ITSMe/README.md

 point cloud is provided along with the TreeQSM in the functions, dbh and tree height values are based on the point clouds rather than the QSMs.
-When the buttress parameter is indicated “TRUE” the diameter above buttresses rather than the dbh is used.
+When the buttress parameter is indicated “TRUE” the diameter above buttresses instead of the diameter at breast height is used.

 | structural metric                             |          function name           |              input |
 |-----------------------------------------------|:--------------------------------:|-------------------:|